zhufuyi/sponge_doc/en/web-development-protobuf.md

-The `⓷Create web service based on protobuf` is designed for general web service development and supports various database types as data storage options.
-On the other hand, the `⓵Create web service based on sql`, which is <a href="/web-development-mysql" target="_blank">Web Development with MySQL</a>, specifically uses MySQL as the database type.
-This is one of the main differences between the two methods, and you can consider `⓵Create web service based on sql` as a specialized subset of `⓷Create web service based on protobuf`.
+The `⓷Create web service based on protobuf` create generic web service code, you can choose your own database and orm. while `⓵create web service based on sql` (a.k.a. <a href="/web-development-mysql" target="_blank">Web Service Development (sql)</a>) only supports mysql, postgresql, tidb, sqlite database types, which is one of the main differences between the two ways of creating web services, and you can think of `⓵Create web service based on sql` as a subset of `⓷Create web service based on protobuf`.

-When you choose `⓷Create web service based on protobuf`, you have the flexibility to select any database type, including MySQL.
-If you opt for MySQL as the database type, it not only supports batch addition of standardized CRUD API interfaces but, more importantly, it also allows the generation of template code for custom API interfaces.
-This means that with `⓷Create web service based on protobuf`, you don't need to write complete API interface code as you would in traditional web development.
-Instead, you define API interface descriptions in proto files and then write specific logic code in the generated templates.

-When using other database types with `⓷Create web service based on protobuf`, you'll need to manually write DAO, model, database initialization, and other code, as auto-generation is not supported.
+`⓷Create web service based on protobuf`, if you choose other database types (not supported by sponge), you need to manually write code for dao, model, database initialisation, etc. code, which does not support auto-generation; if you choose data supported by sponge, you can automatically generate dao, model, database initialisation, etc. code.

 Therefore, `⓷Create web service based on protobuf` is suitable for general web project development.